divmakkar/pdf-query-agent/README.md

 # PDF Question Answering Agent

 This application allows users to upload a PDF document and input a list of questions.
-The AI agent leverages OpenAI's GPT models to extract answers from the content of the PDF.
+The AI agent leverages Anthropic's GPT models to extract answers from the content of the PDF.
 It uses ChromaDB to store embeddings for efficient semantic search and relies on unique `pdf_id` identifiers to manage data for PDFs that are uploaded.

 ## Features

 - **PDF Parsing**: Extracts text from PDFs and splits it into tokenized chunks for efficient processing.
-- **Embeddings Storage**: Uses ChromaDB for storing embeddings and performing semantic search on OPENAI embeddings.
+- **Embeddings Storage**: Uses ChromaDB for storing embeddings and performing semantic search on Sentence Transformers embeddings.
-- **Question Answering**: Utilizes OpenAI's GPT models to generate answers based on the document's content that's most relevant to the question.
+- **Question Answering**: Utilizes claude's GPT models to generate answers based on the document's content that's most relevant to the question.
 - **Unique Identification**: Assigns a unique `pdf_id` to each uploaded PDF for data management.
 - **Persistent Storage**: Ensures that embeddings persist across application restarts.
 - **Scalable**: Simplified design without a database, enabling easy scaling and deployment.